skpr/cognito-to-dashboard/README.md

 ## Goal of this Project

-A simple implementation to streamline access to CloudWatch Dashboards.
+An easy to manage project for streamlining access to CloudWatch Dashboards.

 ## Flow